hyperonecom/h1-cli/README.md

 * ``h1 vm nic list --vm vm-id`` - lists, among others virtual machine IP addresses.

-For other resources, use the ``--help`` parameter, which documents the CLI functionalities in a full and up-to-date manner.
+For other resources, use the ``--help`` parameter, which documents the CLI features in a full and up-to-date manner.

 The [reference documentation] of the other commands is available in the repository.

-### Zgłaszanie problemów i uwag
+### Reporting problems and comments

-Jeśli napotkasz jakiekolwiek błędy z narzędziem, proszę zgłosić problem poprzez system zgłoszeń w panelu administracyjnym lub zakładkę [Issues] w repozytorium.
+If you encounter any errors with the tool, please report the problem through the notification system in the administration panel or the [Issues] tab in the [repository].

 [Releases]: https://github.com/hyperonecom/h1-cli/releases/latest
 [repository]: https://github.com/hyperonecom/h1-cli